spajus/hubot-control/README.md

 ## Book: Automation and Monitoring with Hubot

-[Automation and Monitoring with Hubot](https://leanpub.com/automation-and-monitoring-with-hubot) is already available at Leanpub.
+[Automation and Monitoring with Hubot](https://leanpub.com/automation-and-monitoring-with-hubot) is available at Leanpub.

 ## Running on Heroku